Peter Ibbetson (opera)

-Peter Ibbetson is an opera in three acts by American composer Deems Taylor from a libretto by the composer and Constance Collier, based on the 1891 novel by George du Maurier.Peter Ibbetson was first performed at the Metropolitan Opera in New York City on 7 February 1931 and it appeared in four seasons for a total of 22 performances (in the house and on tour) until 1935 and the retirement of the two singers who created the starring roles, Lucrezia Bori and Edward Johnson.
+Peter Ibbetson is an opera in three acts by American composer Deems Taylor from a libretto by the composer and Constance Collier, based on the 1891 novel by George du Maurier.

 Performance history

-The opera opened the 1933-34 Met season and was broadcast twice, in 1932 (when the operas were still being broadcast only in part) and again in 1934.
+Peter Ibbetson was first performed at the Metropolitan Opera in New York City on 7 February 1931 and it appeared in four seasons for a total of 22 performances (in the house and on tour) until 1935 and the retirement of the two singers who created the starring roles, Lucrezia Bori and Edward Johnson.
+The opera later opened the 1933–34 Met season and was broadcast twice, in 1932 (when the operas were still being broadcast only in part) and again in 1934.
+Among those appearing in the 1933-34 run was eight-year-old June Lockhart as Mimsy.

+The opera was performed at the Ravinia Festival with the Chicago Symphony Orchestra in 1931 with Johnson, Bori, and Léon Rothier reprising their roles from the Met production.
+Alfredo Gandolfi, who had a minor part at the Met premiere, took on the role of Colonel Ibbetson at Ravinia with Florence Macbeth as Mrs. Deane.

 On 29 June 1960 the Empire State Music Festival presented a performance of Peter Ibbetson which was broadcast.
 Licia Albanese was coached in the part of Mary by its creator, Lucrezia Bori.

 In 1999 the opera was revived in concert form by the Seattle Symphony Orchestra with Lauren Flanigan as Mary.